I love any excuse to have a party and celebrate a special occasion. Mother’s Day is Sunday. A time to honor and celebrate your Mother.

 Go Easy On Yourself

 Whatever you decide to do, go easy on yourself.
-It’s a hard day for those of us who have lost our Mom.
-It’s normal to feel a little sad.
+It’s a hard day for those of us who have lost our Moms.
+Remember, it’s normal to feel a little sad.
 Surround yourself with people who love and care about you, and who understand how hard the day is for you.
-Whatever you do, don’t feel badly about feeling a little sad and missing your Mom.
-Of course you’re going to miss her on Mother’s Day.
+Instead of focusing on your loss, try to remember how blessed you were to have your Mom, and think about all the good times you shared with her.
+When I feel sad, shifting my thoughts to a place of gratitude always helps me feel better.

 I’ve learned to live in this world without my Mom.